indeedeng/imhotep/docs/quick-start.md

 2. In the search field near the top of the page, click **Upload TSV** and browse to the TSV file that contains your index data.
 3. Repeat this step to upload additional data files to your index.

 TSV Uploader indexes the file for use in Imhotep.
-When the process completes successfully, indexed shows as the status of the file.
-If the process fails, failed shows as the status.
-Errors are written to a .error.log file, which you can download to your computer and view.
+When the process completes successfully, **indexed** shows as the status of the file.
+If the process fails, **failed** shows as the status.
+Errors are written to a `.error.log` file, which you can download to your computer and view.

 [Learn about data file requirements for TSV Uploader]({{ site.baseurl }}/docs/data-file-requirements).

+### Deleting Data Files and Indices
+To delete a data file, select *indexName* > *dataFileName* and click the trash can.

+To delete an index, select *indexName* and click the trash can.